RicardoDominguez/EEG-analysis/readme.md

 Main functionality included:
  * Preprocessing multiple data files by removing data at the start/end of the experiment, downsampling and bandpass filtering.
 Refer to [*convertRawFile2RawData.m*](convertRawFile2RawData.m) and [*preprocessingICA.m*](preprocessingICA.m).
- * Applying independent component analysis simulataneously to several data files, allowing the bulk of the computation to be performed at once.
+ * Applying independent component analysis simultaneously to several data files, allowing the bulk of the computation to be performed at once.
 Thereafter the signal subcomponents of each data file can be examined and rejected if believed to be spurious.
 Refer to [*preprocessingICA.m*](preprocessingICA.m) and [*ICArejectChannels.m*](ICArejectChannels.m).
  * Computing automatically the spectral powers of multiple EEG data files.
 Refer to [*computeSpectralPowers.m*](computeSpectralPowers.m).

 Additional functionality included (used to measure cognitive workload):
 * Computing average blinking frequency using the [Blinker](https://github.com/VisLab/EEG-Blinks) toolbox.
 Refer to [*processBlinkData.m*](processBlinkData.m).
-* Analysing audio of a person counting out loud to measure word frequency and number of errors (not autmated).
+* Analysing audio of a person counting out loud to measure word frequency and number of errors (not automated).
 Refer to [*audioProcessCountingUp.m*](audioProcessCountingUp.m).

 # Step by step use case example